Jeff HearnTitle: Senior Professor School/office: School of Humanities, Education and Social Sciences

 Another book with Routledge, Engaging Youth in Activist Research and Pedagogical Praxis: Transnational and Intersectional Perspectives on Gender, Sex, and Race, edited with Tamara Shefer, Kopano Ratele and Floretta Boonzaier, was published in 2018, with multiple studies from Finland and South Africa, and the book, Unsustainable Institutions of Men; Transnational Dispersed Centres, Gender Power, Contradictions, edited with Ernesto Vasquez del Aguila, and Marina Hughson [formerly Blagojević] on men and transnational institutions, was published early 2019, also with Routledge.
-The book, ‘Age’ at ‘Work’: The Ambiguous Boundaries of Organizations, Organizing and Ageing, authored with Wendy Parkin, is in press with Sage.
+The book, ‘Age’ at ‘Work’: The Ambiguous Boundaries of Organizations, Organizing and Ageing, authored with Wendy Parkin, was recently published with Sage.

 Education: PhD in Social Sciences (Bradford), MA Geography (Oxford), MA Organisation Studies (Leeds), PGDipTP Urban Planning and Sociology (Oxford Brookes), FAcSS (UK Academician), Honorary doctorate (Social Sciences, Lund)